CHMI-DT

+Craig Media

+MTN

 In August 1980, Western Manitoba Broadcasters Ltd., owner of Brandon-based CKX-TV, met with community and business leaders to reveal their plan to start a new Portage la Prairie-based television station, with transmitter in Elie, Manitoba.
 The new station would employ about 20 people.
 There was no mention of what network it would connect to, but Craig hoped for ease of regulations that would allow him to pull in a network from the U.S. via satellite for programming.
 Originally some of the television programming would come from CBC Television, as like CKX, but after the CBC said they would not allow another competitive CBC broadcaster in the region because it would duplicate and cannibalize ad revenue of CBWT, Western Manitoba Broadcasters withdrew this part of the application.

 An application was made in 1981 for a 287,000-watt station transmitting on VHF channel 13.
 Their application for a television license was denied by the Canadian Radio-television and Telecommunications Commission (CRTC) in 1981 due to "vague" programming promises.

 When CKND-TV applied to the CRTC for extension of their signal into the Westman area via a transmitter in Minnedosa, CKX-TV filed an intervention opposing it, saying it would harm CKX's ad revenue.
 The regulatory body decided in CKX's favour.
 Despite this, CKND-TV-2 Minnedosa was granted a license and began broadcasting at 6 p.m.
 September 1, 1982.

 Western Manitoba Broadcasters Ltd. applied to the CRTC again in 1985, this time promising to create a larger news department, with news bureaus in Winnipeg, Portage, Brandon and Dauphin.
 They intended on using call letters CPLP-TV, but later decided on CHMI-TV.
 The station would be seen on VHF channel 13, the last available clear channel in the region.
 Future licensed television stations would have to broadcast on UHF frequencies.
-The licensing hearing was held on December 3, 1985 in Winnipeg.
+The licensing hearing was held on December 3, 1985, in Winnipeg.

-The station was licensed by the CRTC on May 8, 1986 and owned by Craig Media with a condition of licence that the station would not solicit advertising from businesses located in Winnipeg.
+The station was licensed by the CRTC on May 8, 1986, and owned by Craig Media with a condition of licence that the station would not solicit advertising from businesses located in Winnipeg.
 This was to protect existing Winnipeg television stations.
 The station went on the air on October 17, 1986 where it was originally branded as the Manitoba Television Network or MTN.
 Although it has always been a Winnipeg station for all intents and purposes, for its first decade it was not allowed to sell advertising in Winnipeg.

 Mark Evans was initially MTN's news director, before being replaced a year later by Al Thorgeirson.

 MTN was well known for its Prairie Pulse News (later retitled MTN Pulse News, and then MTN News), MTN Kids Club, and Prime Ticket Movies, the last of which would carry over to the A-Channel system.
 The station's initial slogan was "Very independent, very Manitoba!"